notblackout/kf2-controlled-difficulty/options.md

 The maximum number of zeds that CD's SpawnManager may spawn simultaneously (i.e. on one invocation of the SpawnManager's update function).

+When CohortSize is positive, CD's spawnmanager spawns as many squads as necessary until either CohortSize zeds have spawned on that attempt, the MaxMonsters limit is reached, or the map's available spawnvolumes have been filled.
+CD will use as many of the map's spawnvolumes as necessary to spawn the cohort, iterating from most to least preferred by spawnvolume-preference-score.
+On larger maps (e.g. Outpost), this makes it possible to spawn something like 64 zeds instantaneously.

+For example, let's say CohortSize=12.
+Let's also say that no zeds are currently alive, that MaxMonsters=20, and that the SpawnCycle dictates squads with alternating sizes 4, 5, 4, 5, etc. When the spawnmanager next wakes up, it will spawn the first squad of 4 zeds at the most-preferred spawnvolume, the next squad of 5 zeds at the second-most-preferred spawnvolume, and the first 3 of 4 zeds in the third squad at the third-most-preferred spawnvolume.
+The 1 zed leftover from the final squad goes into LeftoverSpawnSquad and becomes a new singleton squad that attempts to spawn on the following spawnmanager wakeup, just like in vanilla KF2.
+All three squads just described appear to spawn simultaneously from the player point of view; a "spawnmanager wakeup" is effectively instantaneous to us.
+Let's continue the example and consider the next spawnmanager wakeup.
+Assume no zeds were killed.
+We have 12 alive and MaxMonsters is 20.
+The single-zed LeftoverSpawnSquad spawns at the most-preferred spawnvolume.
+Now we resume the spawncycle at a squad of size 5.
+This spawns at the second-most-preferred spawnvolume.
+There are now 12 + 1 + 5 = 18 zeds alive.
+The spawnmanager finishes this cohort by spawning 2 of the 4 zeds in the next squad, putting the 2 other zeds that could not spawn into LeftoverSpawnSquad.
+This cohort was only 1 + 5 + 2 = 8 zeds, not 12, because we reached the MaxMonsters limit of 20.

 If this is set to 0, then the cohort spawn logic is inactive, and the game instead spawns one squad per invocation of the update function.
 That behavior (i.e.  when set to 0) is how unmodded KF2 works: the spawn manager